Stonebridge logo

 It is difficult, but it is one of the few jobs where you can see the effects of what you do every day.
 It is also incredibly varied.
 Some days you may discover your hidden magician / story-teller / cheerleader / all-round performer, other days you duties may include supporting a child with learning difficulties.
 Some TAs work with children with special educational needs.

 The grown-up duties of the job include administrative support, careful monitoring of children’s development, managing challenging behaviour, taking part in occasional training and keeping up to date with key policies in child development.
+With shifting technology, you’ll no doubt find yourself working as a tech-support specialist for the latest AI-assisted learning tools.

 Perhaps the best aspect of this job is you will have children’s eternal love and gratitude.
 Until they forget and move on to the next best things.
 Which might be a butterfly.
 Or Taylor Swift.
 But intense and short-lived is a special part of being a kid, right?